seisman/SeisDB-AACSE/README.md

 **Notes**

 1. Some events have origins like 00:00:60.000Z which don't work with ObsPy.
 I have to fix them manually.
 2. The 201907 QuakeML file in the raw tarball is broken.
 Fan Wang @ MSU asked the original authors for the updated dataset and I got the new dataset from Fan Wang.
-3. This is not the completed data, i.e., some channels are not downloaded.
+3. The database is incompleted.
+Some channels are not downloaded.

 ## Stations

 Currently, only stations in the latitude 51N to 60N, and longitude -163W to -147W are used.

-Networks:

-- XO
-  - Broadband land stations (30)
-  - Broadband OBS (75)
-    - LDEO OBSs (45)
-      - LT##: Shallow OBS + APG (20)
-      - LD##: Deep OBS + DPG (10)
-      - LA##: Deep OBS + APG + Hydrophone (15)
-	- WHOI OBSs (30)
-	  - WD##: Broadband OBS
-	  - WS##: Broadband OBS + Accelerometer
-- TA
-- AV
-- AT
-- AK

-## Files and scripts

-- catalog/*.quakeml: Raw catalog in QuakeML format
+## Steps to build the database

+1. Download the earthquake catalogs from the links above and save them in the `catalog` directory
-- quakeml2dat.py: Convert catalog in QuakeML format a to simple data table
+2. Run `quakeml2dat.py` to convert catalog in QuakeML format a to simple table file.
-- catalog.dat: Catalog in data table format
-- get_mseed.py: Download waveform and metadata
+    `catalog.dat` is the catalog in the simple table format.
+3. Run `get_mseed.py` to download waveform data in miniSEED format
+4. Run `get_stationxml.py` to download station metadata in StationXML format
-- stationxml2dat.py: Convert StationXML file to a simple data table
+5. Run `stationxml2dat.py` to convert StationXML file to a simple table file.
-- stations.dat: Station information in data table format
+    `stations.dat` is the station metadata file in the simple table format.

 ## References